 When you’ve finally got into the swing of working out, or you’ve reached a weight loss or fitness goal, the last thing you want is to blow it while on vacation or travelling for work.
-But how can you keep working out while traveling without impacting your schedule or ruining your vacation?
+But how to keep working out while traveling without impacting your schedule or ruining your vacation?
 Here are some ideas that work for me.

 How To Keep Working Out While Travelling

 After losing over 30 pounds about three years ago, I work really hard to maintain my weight.
 We travel a lot, and the idea of missing workouts can really stress me out.
 I know I’m not alone in this.
 Whether you travel for business or pleasure, staying fit on the road is becoming a high priority for more and more of us.
-My trainer, Debbie of Debbie Wyer PT and Pilates, helped me with ideas so I could develop a system that works for me, no matter where I may be heading.
+My trainer, Debbie of Debbie Wyer Pilates, helped me with ideas so I could develop a system that works for me, no matter where I may be heading.

 Choose hotels with gyms where you can